MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - For the scanner:

-    - The ScanMode parameter from Set-AIPScannerConfiguration is renamed to **Enforce**, with values of Off and On.
+    - The *ScanMode* parameter from [Set-AIPScannerRepository](/powershell/module/azureinformationprotection/Set-AIPScannerRepository) is renamed to **Enforce**, with values of Off and On.

     - To use a default label, you no longer need to configure a default label as a policy setting and instead, just specify this default label with the repository configuration.